newhavenio/newhavenio.github.io/_posts/2017-02-17-tips-maintainable-pattern-libraries.markdown

 * If you're putting components in other components, like a logo and navigation in a header, define the inner containers separately.
 For example, the header would include a `.header__logoContainer` and `.header__navContainer` that controls the width and placement relative to other components inside the header.
 Then you'll simply drop the needed components in these containers without changing their layouts directly.
 It's easier to keep editing components separately and swap in different ones if needed.
 * Only set component widths to be inline or 100%.
 They'll either expand to snugly fit in their containers, or stay a normal width if they're simpler components like buttons.
-* Don't extra margin around components, or other styles that affect the space around them, whenever possible.
+* Don't add extra margins around components, or other styles that affect the space around them, whenever possible.
 This includes floats!

 All this will help ensure that issues with what components due won't create others with where they're located, and vice versa.